conductiveai/catalyst-docs/troubleshooting.md

 ## **Building for iOS / XCode**

-- If you’re receiving a CocoaPods error e.g. `...ruby/2.6.0/gems/ffi-1.15.5/lib/ffi_c.bundle' (mach-o file, but is an incompatible architecture (have 'arm64', need 'x86_64')),`
+If you receive a CocoaPods error such as: `...ruby/2.6.0/gems/ffi-1.15.5/lib/ffi_c.bundle' (mach-o file, but is an incompatible architecture (have 'arm64', need 'x86_64')),`
-- This means you have `ffi` built for `arm64` but not `x86_64` architecture
+This means you have `ffi` built for `arm64` but not `x86_64` architecture.
-- Make sure you have Developer Mode enabled on your iOS device, Settings → Privacy → Developer mode → on
+Make sure you have Developer Mode enabled on your iOS device: `Settings → Privacy → Developer mode → on` Then, do the following:
-- Do the following:

-Install llvm
+(1) Install llvm:
 ```
 arch -arm64 brew install llvm
 export LDFLAGS="-L/opt/homebrew/opt/llvm/lib"
 export CPPFLAGS="-I/opt/homebrew/opt/llvm/include"
 ```
-Uninstall ffi
+(2) Uninstall ffi:
 ```
 sudo gem uninstall ffi
 ```

-If prompted, uninstall ALL versions. install ffi gem for x86_64
+(3) If prompted, uninstall ALL versions. install ffi gem for x86_64:
 ```
 sudo arch -x86_64 gem install ffi`
 ```